What is Auditory Integration Training (AIT)?

 The therapy starts by presenting familiar sounds.
 Over time, more challenging sounds (usually those with a high or low frequency) are introduced.
 This helps children slowly get used to the sounds so they’re no longer a problem.

-Does Auditory Integration Training (AIT) work?
+Does Auditory Integration Training (AIT) help autistic children?

 It’s worth noting that no link has been established between sensitive hearing and autism.

 To reduce or prevent other hearing issues, it’s recommended that children taking part in AIT are examined at the beginning, middle and end of the AIT therapy by a qualified health care professional or auditory specialist.
-This will help avoid problems like ear wax or fluid build-up and possible damage to eardrums.
+This will help to avoid problems like ear wax or fluid build-up and possible damage to eardrums.

 Who practises Auditory Integration Training (AIT)?